8:00AM – 9:00AM Advanced Vocational Skills

 Teacher Bio:

 My name is Robyn Collins.
 I am a Christian and a homeschool mom of eleven children.
-I have homeschooled for 29 years.
-Over the years my family has enjoyed being part of coops and tutorials, as well as hosting small coop groups in our own home.
+I have homeschooled for 30 years.
+Over the years my family has enjoyed being part of co-ops and tutorials, as well as hosting small co-op groups in our own home.
+I have taught at CCA for seven years.
 My favorite subjects to teach are English, History, and Life Skills.
-In my free time some hobbies I enjoy are gardening, canning, cooking, sewing, and spending time with my family.
+In my free time, some hobbies I enjoy are gardening, canning, cooking, sewing, and spending time with my family.

 Tuition: 30 weeks (1-hour class) – $230